Since 1963

 What we do

 We offer our members the opportunity to directly contribute to EU policy-making in ways that benefit their business model.
-Our team continuously supplies our members with the latest political intelligence on relevant regulatory developments at the EU level and analyses of and opinions on complex EU legislation.
-We engage directly with the EU institutions to promote the business model of our members and to ensure that their competitiveness is not jeopardised by EU policy and legislation.
+Our team engages directly with the EU institutions to promote the business model of our members and to ensure that their competitiveness is not jeopardised by EU policy and legislation.
+We continuously supply our members with the latest political intelligence on relevant regulatory developments at the EU level and analyses of and opinions on complex EU legislation, allowing them to anticipate regulatory changes and constantly be one-step ahead of their competitors.

 We facilitate networking with peers and policy-makers from across Europe.
 We also frequently organise meetings in Brussels for our members, in a group or individually, to meet relevant decision-makers.

-Finally, we increase awareness of our groups and the important role they play in the market by frequently participating in and speaking at events on subjects of concern to our members.
+Finally, we increase awareness of the independent retail sector and the important role it plays in the market by frequently participating in and speaking at events on subjects of concern to our members.